Supercharging Imbalanced Data Learning With Energy-based Contrastive Representation Transfer: Experiments

-A related challenge of interest is extreme classification \citep{choromanska2013extreme}, where the label size is huge but there is only a handful of samples pertaining to each label class, This means there is no clear majority class.
+{\bf Extreme classification.} A related challenge of interest is extreme classification \cite{choromanska2013extreme}, where the label size is huge but there is only a handful of samples pertaining to each label class, This means there is no clear majority class.
 In Figure \ref{fig:extreme_top1}, we show the proposed ECRT also fares very well in this scenario, while standard ERM struggles (slightly better than random guess).
 This result evidences that ECRT also efficiently extracts generalizable information from an abundance of different class labels.

 {\bf Imbalanced data learning.} In Table \ref{tab:semi} we compare the performance of ECRT to other competing solutions, with each baseline carefully tuned to ensure fairness.
 Minor discrepancies compared to results reported by prior literature are explained in the SM Sec.
 E, and in general our implementation performs slightly better.
 Overall, ECRT-based solutions consistently lead the performance chart, with the label-prior variant solidly outperforming vanilla ECRT and other competitors in most categories.
-While showing the varying degrees of success, FOCAL and LDAM failed to establish dominance comparing to ERM.
+While showing varying degrees of success, FOCAL and LDAM failed to establish dominance compared to ERM.
 GAN and VAT also verified the effectiveness of augmentation and adversarial perturbations in the imbalanced setting.
-Figure \ref{fig:nat} compares performance of different learning schemes condition on different label sizes using the F1 score on the \texttt{iNat} data.
+We also compare the overall F1-score between different methods on \texttt{CIFAR100} dataset: ERM: 0.439, SMOTE \cite{chawla2002smote}: 0.444, FOCAL:0.391, LDAM: 0.408, and ECRT: 0.482.
+FOCAL and LDAM gave very poor F1 scores in this case, even worse than the ERM baseline.
+SMOTE improved ERM, but the largest gain is obtained by ECRT.
+Figure \ref{fig:nat} compares performance of different learning schemes condition on different label sizes using the F1 score on the \texttt{iNaturalist} data.
 In Figure \ref{fig:inat_tsne} we show the ECRT learned representations, with and without augmentation, using tSNE embeddings.